-If a loved one has been well cared for in a nursing home or assisted living facility, consider using nursing home appreciation poems to show your gratitude.
+Nursing home staff are the rarely recognized angels that care for our loved ones.
+To show your appreciation to a special worker, consider writing a nursing home appreciation poem.
 Whether you write the poem inside a card or have it engraved on a plaque, the recipient is sure to be honored by your thoughtfulness.

 Occasions to Give Gifts and Poems

 When is it appropriate to give a nursing home gift or poem?
 Any time you feel like it!
 There are, of course, certain days that definitely call for a gift, but you may give one anytime you feel the need.
 Here are a few suggestions for gift- or poem-worthy occasions:

 - Nursing Home Appreciation Week

 - National Nurses Week (May 6-12)

 There are many ways to present your poem.
 The method you choose will likely depend on the length of the poem, the occasion, and the money you wish to send.
 Here are a few ideas for presenting your chosen sentiment:

 - Have it written in calligraphy on a scroll

 - Engrave it on a silver picture frame

 - Stitch it in needlework on a canvas